Top 10 Effect Damage Spells/Traps in Yu-Gi-Oh

 In Yu-Gi-Oh, players typically lose by having their life points run dry, usually achieved through battle damage received courtesy of attacking monsters.
-However, a less-common type of damage, effect, can achieve the same goal without the hassle of having to maintain your monster army.
-It also reliably shaves off an opponent's health because, unlike battle damage, you don't need to break through their monsters to inflict it.
+However, a less-common type of damage—effect—can achieve the same goal without the hassle of having to maintain your monster army.
+It also reliably shaves away an opponent's health because, unlike battle damage, you don't need to break through their monsters to inflict it.

 10. Fairy Wind

 Despite its name, Fairy Wind has nothing to do with fairy-type monsters.
 Rather, its effect destroys all other face-up spells/traps, inflicting 300 damage to both players for each.
 This both removes opposing tricks and damages your opponent, but exercise caution, as you can inadvertently nuke your own field and life if you're not careful.

 Unlike several of today's entries, this card often works better in non-effect decks as a way to complement battle damage.
 Be sure to stock your build with monsters and single-use spells/traps to prevent destroying your own cards.